phasehq/console/CONTRIBUTING.md

 ## Community

 It's the early days of Phase and we're working hard to build an awesome, inclusive community.
-In order to grow this, all community members must adhere to our Code of conduct.

 ## Bugs and issues